zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

 ```

 * Double buffering only wastes RAM when using InnoDB

-  On Linux and other Unix-like platforms, setting this to "O_DIRECT"
+  On Linux and other Unix-like platforms, setting `flush_method` to
-  will bypass a layer of filesystem buffering provided by the operating
+  "O_DIRECT" will bypass a layer of filesystem buffering provided by
-  system.
-It is generally not necessary since Innostore does its own
+  the operating system.
+Turing this off is important because InnoDB
-  buffering.
+  manages it's own buffer cache (unlike Bitcask for instance).
 ```erlang
 {innostore, [
 	    ...,